Sales Tips for Small Business: Are You Selling the Impossible?

 - Develop Premium Pricing and Justification for "Off the Menu" Choices.
 Granted, taking on some impossible projects can help a company stretch its capabilities.
 But as a daily occurrence, it will drain resources.
 So if a company wants to offer some "off the menu" products and services, premium higher pricing and/or justification for these offerings needs to be established.
 Example #1: In my past promotional business, I offered a couple of online shopsites featuring hundreds upon hundreds of different promotional giveaway items each.
 If a customer or prospect could not find a solution within this wide selection, I charged a hefty $295 fee to do a custom search, even if the sale did not close.
 Often that ended the discussion OR they discovered a standard offering that would suffice.
 This weeded out those who were serious versus tire kickers.
 Example #2: I received an inquiry to do promotions for a television show.
 While I didn't charge premium prices, I did justify accepting it with the goal of learning about the "off MY menu" entertainment industry to see if it was worth pursuing in the future.

 - Refer Impossible Business to Appropriate Competitors and Allied Businesses.
 Developing a network of friendly and competent competitors and allied businesses is also key to eliminating doing impossible business.
 As soon as an inquiry that doesn't meet the standard customer profile is received, it should be evaluated for referral to other businesses that could handle it more appropriately.
 The referring business also wins by looking like a well connected and knowledgeable businessperson.
-Click here to learn why it's good to be near competitors.

 © 2014 Heidi Thorne